from a handpicked tutor in LIVE 1-to-1 classes

 Do Alternate Exterior Angles Prove that the Lines are Parallel?

-Alternate exterior angles prove that the lines are parallel only if the alternate exterior angles are congruent.
+Alternate exterior angles prove that the lines are parallel only if they are congruent.
 This result is known as the converse of the alternate exterior angle theorem.

 How are Alternate Exterior Angles Related?

-According to the alternate exterior angle theorem, when two lines are parallel and are intersected by a transversal, then the alternate exterior angles are considered as congruent angles.
-In other words, alternate exterior angles that are formed by two parallel lines and a transversal are always equal in measure.
+According to the alternate exterior angle theorem, when two parallel lines are intersected by a transversal, then the alternate exterior angles are considered congruent angles (equal angles).

 Do Alternate Exterior Angles Add up to 180?